JuliaLang/julia/doc/manual/metaprogramming.rst

 The second syntactic purpose of the ``:`` character is to create expression objects without using the explicit :obj:`Expr` constructor.
 This is referred to as *quoting*.
-The ``:`` character, followed by a parenthesized Julia statement, generates an :obj:`Expr` object based on the enclosed code.
+The ``:`` character, followed by paired parentheses around a single statement of Julia code, produces an :obj:`Expr` object based on the enclosed code.
+Here is example of the short form used to quote an arithmetic
-Here is example of the short form used to quote an arithmetic expression:
+expression:

 .. doctest::